Phantasus/Cuis-Smalltalk-Magma/Journal.md

 by his shortcut.
 Also people add their shortcuts to the list of authors at the end of the file.

+# 16. May 2021 (jpb)

+Finally I fixed the `testNestedHashedCollections` test of the object serializer tests.
+Which now makes these all pass.

+The reason was my removal/change of the `maDirtyAdd:` method, which is an ugly hack to the internals of a Set/Dictionary.

+With it new associations (for a Dictionary) are appended without any checks.
+Doing that leaves the Dictionary in an error state temporarily until the keys are corrected by doing a `rehash` on the dictionary.

+I refactored the object materialization into a new class, which is an interactor, it uses a serializer to deserialize objects.
+It was added, because I could not understand the way the materialization process works.

+The materialization process works roughly the following way:

+1. A list of "object buffers" are read, which are records in the on-disk-file which contain object information like object id and how many references are held, etc.
+2. These object buffers are read into an ordered collection of unfinished materializations, in the source code they are called `skeletons`.
+   They are stored in there as associations, the keys are the materialized objects and the value is the original object buffer.
+3. When all objects were read into the list of `skeletons`, then the references to other objects are traversed and looked up and fixed.
+   If the object is a `Set` or a `Dictionary`, then they are added to a list of items to be rehashed at the end of traversal, which fixes any key errors in Dictionaries, so that objects can be used as keys.
+4. Then the post materialization hooks are run on each object, which want's them.

 # 14. May 2021 (jpb)